TheChymera/chymeric_tutorials/source/_posts/2013-10-02-neurogentoo.markdown

   2. Run ```git clone -b neurogentoo https://github.com/TheChymera/sci.git /usr/local/portage/neurogentoo``` (or whatever other directory you previously chose)..

 ###### Second Choice:
-Merge the NeuroGentoo branch into your local gentoo-science repository *After* following the gentoo-science overlay instructions from the previous section:
+Merge the NeuroGentoo branch from our gentoo-science fork into your local gentoo-science repository.
+*After* following the gentoo-science overlay instructions from the previous section:

   1. Navigate to your repository and run ```git remote add chymera https://github.com/TheChymera/sci.git```.